-This course is an integration of anatomical structure with physiological function, systematically examining basic histology and the integumentary, skeletal, muscular, nervous, and sensory systems.
-Laboratory work includes histology, dissection, and physiological experiments.
+This course is an integration of anatomical structure with physiological function, systematically examining basic histology and the integumentary, skeletal, muscular, sensory, and nervous systems.
+Laboratory work includes histology, dissection, and physiological experiments appropriate to systems studied.
 Lecture 4.5 hours; Laboratory 1.5 hours.
 Prerequisite: BIO 123 or BIO 211.